nardeas/MHGAN-Tensorflow/README.md

 Thus, even if the generator doesn't converge optimally, we can use the discriminator to draw enhanced samples from the network.

 The `mhgan.py` module provides a wrapper for a trained generator/discriminator pair with utility methods to draw better samples.
-The chain is calibrated using a score from real data as starting point to avoid burn-in periods.
+The chain is calibrated using a score from real data as starting point to avoid the need of burn-in periods.

-## Experiments
+## Training

-**Training metrics:**

 Generator | Discriminator
 :-------------------------:|:-------------------------:
 <img src="/media/g_loss.png" height="300" /> | <img src="/media/d_loss.png" height="300" />
 <img src="/media/g_loss_dist.png" height="150" /> | <img src="/media/d_loss_dist.png" height="150" />

+## Examples

 **After 1500 epochs**